-A metal bed frame is also useful for anyone who already owns a headboard, or who wishes to build their own for a totally custom look.
-Some metal frames can be attached to existing headboards and footboards, while others float freely to imitate the look of a complete bed
+A metal bed base is also useful for anyone who already owns a headboard, or who wishes to build their own for a totally custom look.
+Some metal bases can be attached to existing headboards and footboards, while others float freely to imitate the look of a complete bed

 Finally, some full wooden bedsteads are designed without a full bottom.
 These often come with a slatted bottom to support a mattress, but many are designed so that you can simply pop a freestanding metal bed frame inside the wood bed instead.
 Because a metal bed frame offers superior durability, this is often a great way to keep using an antique bed that no longer has supporting slats.

 Before purchasing a metal bed frame, be sure that you choose one designed to fit your mattress.
-Bed frames come in the same sizes as standard mattress and bed dimensions:
+Bed bases come in the same sizes as standard mattress and bed dimensions:

 - Twin: 38" x 75"